Resourcing young feminists

 CORE GRANT

 All FRIDA grantee partners receive a core grant upon entry to the FRIDA-verse and upon renewal.
-Core grants may be single-year grants which are up for renewal annually or multi-year grants which are up for renewal after two years.
+Core grants are single-year grants which are up for renewal annually.
 All FRIDA core grants are largely flexible and can be used for project expenses or core expenses.
-For more information, please refer to FRIDA’s Grantmaking Policy and Grantmaking Strategy.
+For more information, please refer to FRIDA’s Grantmaking Policy.
 FRIDA trusts that grantee partners will make the best decisions about how to spend the grant to achieve the goals and mission outlined in their application.
 All grantee partners are required to submit a report every year as an official way to share updates with FRIDA.
-FRIDA is committed to sustaining the amount offered to the group in the previous year.
-That is, the renewal amount of the core grant will never be less than last year’s core grant amount.
-If there is an increase, it is usually an additional USD 1,000.

 The FRIDA-verse is one with transitory energy and motion.
-Most grantee partners stay with FRIDA for up to 5 years.
-In their last year, all grantee partners are eligible to apply for a transition grant of up to USD 15,000 – or an amount that responds to the grantee partner’s journey, needs and context.
-This is a final core and flexible grant that a group receives to support their sustainability during their transition process.
-This grant can be offered to a group that is part of the full transition process and also to groups who may be exiting FRIDA for other reasons.
-FRIDA does not request a report about the Transition Grant offered to the grantee partners.
+Most grantee partners stay with FRIDA for up to 4 years.
+In their last year, all grantee partners are eligible to apply for a transition grant.
+This is a final core and extra-flexible grant that a group receives to support their sustainability during their transition process.
+FRIDA does not request a report about the Transition Grant offered to the grantee partners as a way to honor the trust built over the years of the funding relationship.
+Grantee partners are invited to remain engaged with FRIDA as Alumni members.

 SPECIAL FUNDING